 The Federal Information Processing Standard (FIPS) Publication 140-2 specifies the security requirements of cryptographic modules used to protect sensitive information.
-When the EFT Server service is started, if FIPS is enabled, a message displays which protocols are in use and which of the protocols in use are FIPS compliant.
+When the EFT service is started, if FIPS is enabled, a message displays which protocols are in use and which of the protocols in use are FIPS certified.
 When you enable FIPS, the ciphers, key lengths/types, and hash lengths/types that are not FIPS-approved are not available, and an initialization routine executes a series of startup tests that set the cryptographic module into a FIPS-approved operational state.
-(Toggling FIPS mode requires that you restart the EFT Server service.)

-If a FIPS-approved state cannot be achieved when FIPS is enabled, all Sites will stop, and an error message appears in the Windows Event Log and the EFT Server Administrator interface.
-After you dismiss the message, the EFT Server Administrator interface closes.
+If a FIPS-approved state cannot be achieved when FIPS is enabled, all Sites will stop, and an error message appears in the Windows Event Log and the EFT administration interface.
+After you dismiss the message, the EFT administration interface closes.

 You can enable FIPS mode for: